Walking During Pregnancy- Benefits, Safety, and Risks

 When Should You Start Walking?

 You can start walking right from the first day of pregnancy.
 Walking is an exercise that can be done throughout the pregnancy and has almost no health risks.
 During each trimester, certain tips and precautions should be kept in mind.
-Most importantly, discuss with your doctor and seek their advice before starting any exercise.
+Most importantly, discuss with your doctor and seek his advice before starting any exercise.

-What are the Benefits of Walking During Pregnancy?
+What Are the Benefits of Walking During Pregnancy?

 Walking is good for pregnancy and considered to be the best exercise for pregnant women.

 - Physical Fitness: Walking tones your muscles and keeps you active.